Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

   - Overstory tends to burn completely
 - Douglas-fir in North Coast
     - Severity: Moderate
+        - Not adapted for fire (have thin bark)
     - Interval: Low to moderate
     - Size: Moderate
     - Changed from fire exclusion, harvesting, and fire suppression

 ## Native Californians

 - Long-History of Human Occupation in CA
     - Archaeological Evidence: 13,000 years or more
     - Evidence for multiple immigrations from both sea and land to California
+    - Diverse composition of people
 - Native communities are still in California
     - 110+ recognized tribes today in CA
     - We can learn from them now about how they treated fire over history